-NJ student killed in shooting near Ohio university campus
+Student killed in shooting near Ohio university campus

-COLUMBUS, Ohio (AP) - An Ohio State University student from New Jersey was killed in an early morning shooting near campus over the weekend, authorities said.
+COLUMBUS, Ohio (AP) - An Ohio State University student from New Jersey was killed in an early morning shooting near campus, authorities said.

 Columbus police were dispatched shortly after 2 a.m.
 Sunday to a reported shooting in an alley and found a man with a gunshot wound who was pronounced dead at the scene, the university’s public safety department said.